ankurkr07/webtech-assignment/README.md

 # webtech-assignment
-All assignments of Web Technology
+This repo contains all the lab assignments given to us in Web Twchnology Course.